ContractsCounsel Logo

 Jump to Section

 A contingent liability is a liability materializing based on the outcomes of an uncertain future event, like pending litigation or upholding product guarantees.
 Unless all requirements aren't met, the obligation may be mentioned in a footnote to the financial statements.
-To make sure the financial statements are correct and adhere to generally accepted accounting principles (GAAP) or international financial reporting standards (IFRS), contingent liabilities must be recorded.
+To make sure the financial statements are correct and adhere to generally accepted accounting principles (GAAP) or international financial reporting standards (IFRS), contingent liabilities may have to be recorded.
 In this blog, let's know more about contingent liabilities, discuss their purpose on a financial document, and examine several examples to help guide the understanding.

 Components of a Contingent Liability